 Jessica is a human rights defender and ERI UN Youth Ambassador from South Africa.
-She is the Founder and Executive-Director of the award winning human rights organisation, The Justice Desk, which focuses on educating, advocating and equipping youth, government, civil society and vulnerable groups across South Central Africa in human rights.
-She has worked across the globe, and holds various qualifications from UCT, the UN, and Cambridge University.
+She is the Founder and Executive-Director of the award-winning human rights organization, The Justice Desk, which focuses on educating, advocating and equipping youth, government, civil society and vulnerable groups across South Central Africa in human rights.
+She has worked across the globe and holds various qualifications from UCT, the UN, and Cambridge University.
 She has been named one of Africa’s and South Africa’s most inspiring youth for her work; and received countless awards from the likes of HRH Queen Elizabeth II, former South African president Jacob Zuma, Prince Edward, Countess Sophie, and Lead SA.
-Her organisation is a partner of the Nobel Peace Prize Summit, and The Queens Commonwealth Trust.
+Her organization is a partner of the Nobel Peace Prize Summit, and The Queens Commonwealth Trust.
 Jessica has travelled extensively working in countries across the globe in the fight for fundamental human rights.
 She is a passionate and proud South African, who believes in the power of everyday activists, especially among the youth.

 Derick is an award-winning social entrepreneur who works in education, technology, social entrepreneurship, and disability field.
 He is the founder of Tech Era, a social enterprise that uses technology to transform the lives of persons with disabilities, organizations and educational institutions.
 He also leads the partnership, innovations and marketing team at Rakatalabs, a skilled software team that crafts cutting-edge technology for clients.
 He is also the head of Science and Innovations at the National Resource Center for Children with Disability and Co-founder and COO of Daachi, a non-profit.

-Derick was voted as the most influential young Ghanaian in Science and Technology after receiving an honorable award from Queen Elizabeth II at the Buckingham palace, London in 2018.
+Derick was voted as the most influential young Ghanaian in Science and Technology after receiving an honorable award from Queen Elizabeth II at the Buckingham Palace, London in 2018.
 His work also drew admirable attention from the President of Ghana and Ashesi University which earned him the Ashesi University Presidential Award from His Excellency, President Nana Akuffo-Addo and Dr. Patrick Awuah, President of Ashesi University.

 Derick was named as one of the 30 under 30 future of Ghana Pioneers in 2018 and was also named a Dalai Lama Fellow in 2016.
 He has received several awards, and has also earned significant mentions from international media including BBC World Service, Deutsche Welle, Pioneers Post and many others in Ghana